-Finally, since the beginning of 2020, I’ve been writing a new personal finance book.
+Finally, starting in early 2020, I spent two years writing a new personal finance book called Buy This, Not That.
 During this stressful time period, I would often wake up by 5 am in order to write in peace.
 Once the little ones woke up by 8:30 am, it was family time for much of the day.

 Lessons Learned After 10 Years Of Fake Retirement

 I’ve been writing about achieving financial independence since July 2009 when I launched Financial Samurai.
 Since then, the financial independence movement has become more mainstream.